filkin1912/django-project/README.md

 - **Public Storefront**:
   - “All Games” page accessible to all visitors
   - Game browsing with detailed views
+  - Search bar on the index page to filter games by title

 - **Private User Area** (requires authentication):
   - View owned/purchased games